Optimizing for Strategy Diversity in the Design of Video Games: Introduction

-Note that the loadout maximization problem is a natural question to ask about Linear Programs in general.
-Indeed, much of our analysis will treat the problem in general without carrying too much of the video game interpretation.
-However, it is important to stress the interpretation of this problem grounded in the video game context.
 We highlight three key elements of this interpretation: \begin{itemize} \item We are interested in loadouts, corresponding to supports of optimal solutions, but not in the values of the solutions themselves.
-This is motivated by our desire to maximize diversity; two solutions that have the same support and use the same set of tools but in different proportions are considered variations of the same strategy and not a different strategy. \item We restrict attention to \emph{unique} optimal loadouts.
-If we considered maximizing the number of supports of all (even non-unique) optimal solutions, this leads to degenerate cases that should be excluded.
+This is motivated by our desire to maximize the diversity; two solutions that have the same support and use the same set of tools but in different proportions are considered variations of the same strategy. \item We restrict our attention to the \emph{unique} optimal loadouts.
+The maximization of the supports of all (even non-unique) optimal solutions will lead us to degenerate cases that should be excluded.
 As a trivial example, in any design with $c = 0$, every loadout is optimal as they all give rise to the same objective value of $0$.
 This is not a desirable design in practice because there is no strategy involved for the player in designing their loadout.
-That fact we consider unique optimal solutions can also be motivated by the fact that it is helpful for a game designer to be able to predict the best strategy of a player given their resources.
-This can be especially useful in online role-playing video games and survival games where players fight computer-controlled enemies and so knowing a player's optimal strategy helps balance the difficulty of the environment. \item We only count the supports of unique \emph{optimal} solutions and ignore the supports of \emph{non-optimal} solutions.
-A reason for this has already been mentioned, optimal behavior is easy to predict whereas ``non-optimal behavior'' is difficult to anticipate.
+The consideration of only unique optimal solutions can also be motivated by the fract that it is helpful for a game designer to be able to predict the best strategy of a player given its resources.
+This can be especially useful in online role-playing video games and survival games, where the players fight computer-controlled enemies, and the knowledge of a player's optimal strategy helps to balance the difficulty of the environment. \item We only count the supports of unique \emph{optimal} solutions and ignore the supports of \emph{non-optimal} solutions.
+A reason for this has already been mentioned, the optimal behavior is easy to predict in contrast to ``non-optimal''.
 Furthermore, in many modern video games that have a ``freemium'' revenue model, most of the revenue comes from dedicated ``hardcore'' players, who are more likely to optimize in order to continue their in-game progress.
-By restricting attention to optimal player behavior in the design problem, the game designer makes decisions for its highest tier of revenue-generating players. \end{itemize}
+By restricting attention to an optimal player behavior in the design problem, the game designer makes decisions for its highest tier of revenue-generating players. \end{itemize}